Lido (Darren Hayman album)

 Lido is a studio album by British singer and songwriter Darren Hayman.
 It was released through Where It's at Is Where You Are in 2012.
 The album is about public swimming pools.

+Lido was reissued for Record Store Day in April 2023.

 Critical reception

 Stuart Huggett of The Quietus wrote that "even as a diversion from his lyrically focussed work, Lido adds to the developing picture of Hayman as a great chronicler of British life, present and past."
 Clay Pipe of Record Collector wrote that "while navigating the stylistic gamut from pop-reggae to piano études, by way of uke strums and jelly-like slide guitar, Hayman forsakes ambient drift for recurring tunefulness, thus providing some continuity with his song-based work."